Monday, August 22, 2022

 II

-By mid afternoon, the four had been dropped at two different churches far from each other, as Cam had said … no congregation, just officiated, signed, no reception, the vicars were not even going to send it to government … it was not in the eyes of the state that they were married, it was in the eyes of the Almighty, Faye said to her betrothed.
+By mid afternoon, the four had been dropped at two different churches far from each other, as Cam had said … no congregation, just officiated, signed, no reception, the vicars were not even going to send it to government … it was not in the eyes of the state that they were married, it was in the eyes of the Almighty, as Faye said to her betrothed.

 ‘Congrats, Lee, best to you, Faye.’